Exact Quench Dynamics from Thermal Pure Quantum States

+{\em Conclusion and outlook}.
+In this work, we study the entanglement evolution following a quench from a volume-law entangled TPQ state.
+We establish this exotic entanglement dynamics rigorously through three complementary approaches: (i) a 2D CFT derivation yielding an exact analytical formula in terms of Jacobi theta functions on the Klein bottle geometry, (ii) a highly efficient exact numerical evaluation of the restricted covariance matrix, and (iii) a quasiparticle picture that becomes quantitatively accurate in the scaling regime.

-Our results pave the way for exploring nonequilibrium dynamics from highly structured initial states and for extending the CFT quench framework to non-orientable manifolds.
+Our results pave the way for exploring nonequilibrium dynamics from highly entangled initial states and for extending the CFT quench framework to non-orientable manifolds.
 The CFT analysis and exact Gaussian numerics apply directly to mutual information and entanglement negativity, while the quasiparticle picture can be adapted with minor modifications.
 Exploring interacting integrable models in this context would be both interesting and important for future work.
 This perspective can be generalized to richer scenarios, including inhomogeneous quenches such as the Möbius or sine-square deformation (SSD) \cite{Okunishi:2016,Wen:2018,Kawano:2022,Nozaki:2024,Bernamonti:2024,Hotta:2021}.
 The experimental exploration of crosscap-type initial states and the associated entanglement dynamics would be a fascinating direction for future studies, potentially realizable in quantum-simulation platforms such as ultracold atoms or superconducting qubits.

-{\em Acknowledgments} --- We thank Pasquale Calabrese and Konstantinos Chalas for very helpful discussions.
-This work was supported by the National Natural Science Foundation of China (Grant Nos.12005081, and 12465014), and Program of China Scholarship Council (Grant No. 202308360098).
+{\em Acknowledgments}.
+I am grateful to Pasquale Calabrese and Konstantinos Chalas for very helpful discussions.
+This work was supported by the National Natural Science Foundation of China (Grant Nos.
+12005081, and 12465014), and the program of the China Scholarship Council (Grant No. 202308360098).